Course fees (2018/19 entry)

 As you will probably only spend one or two days in University each week, your days on site will be filled with lectures, tutorials and other learning activities.
-You are encouraged to make the most of these days as the basis for your independent study which will involve the use of library resources and Blackboard - the University’s virtual learning environment.
+You are encouraged to make the most of these days as the basis for your independent study which will involve the use of library resources and Canvas - the University’s virtual learning environment.

 Although there are a few written exams, essays, reports, poster and oral presentations plus, of course, the dissertation module form the assessment focus for this Masters in International Public Health.